-Users can check the RPM status of the cooling fans through the IPMI Web interface.
+PC health monitoring in the BIOS can check the RPM status of the cooling fans.
 The onboard CPU and chassis fans are controlled by Thermal Management.

 Environmental Temperature Control

 The thermal control sensor monitors the CPU temperature in real time and will turn on the thermal control fan whenever the CPU temperature exceeds a user-defined threshold.
 The overheat circuitry runs independently from the CPU.
 Once the thermal sensor detects that the CPU temperature is too high, it will automatically turn on the thermal fans to prevent the CPU from overheating.
 The onboard chassis thermal circuitry can monitor the overall system temperature and alert the user when the chassis temperature is too high.